We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Even though this bike has a GMC badge it’s produced by Kent International.
 In my opinion, this is a good sign since a company, with many years of experience, is producing the bikes, and it’s not a company that, although they might be very good making cars, are just starting out in the cycling industry.

 They are a family-owned company dating back to the early 1900s.
 Kent possesses the licensing rights to 5 external brands, as well as their own.
 These brands are Jeep, GMC Razor Cadillac and Little Miss Match bicycles.

 The GMC Denali Road bike is clearly an entry level bike, that is available in 3 sizes (Large, Medium and Small).
 Many people have commented that they are sized a bit larger than normal, but a sizing chart is available on their website that clears things up.

 The GMC Denali road bike is built around an aluminum frame and fork.
-Component-wise it’s pretty much what you would expect for a bike in this price point.
-Non-groupset
+Component-wise it’s pretty much what you would expect for a road bike under $200.

 Shimano derailleur and shifters are stock on this bike and the brakes are advertised as “alloy calipers” but there are no other markings that can be used to identify them.

 The bike rolls on 700c size wheels, which is great since it’s the most common size and there are plenty replacement tires and tubes available.
 The alloy rims are what’s known as high-profile, this means that they are taller than regular spoke rims.

 The added height gives the wheel more stiffness and better aerodynamics.
 High-profile rims can be considered the middle ground between disk and regular spoke wheels.